guyfawcus/beer-fest.js/README.md

 <img src="/docs/images/availability-empty.png" width="384">

 > **Note:** This web app is under development.
 It's first outing was likely to be the _Aston Clinton Beer Festival 2020_ (hence the titles/URL), however that has now [been cancelled](https://www.facebook.com/341405185896402/posts/2925670634136498).
-> Fingers cossed for some normality to return next year and that everyone makes it though these crazy times!
+> Fingers crossed for some normality to return next year and that everyone makes it though these crazy times!
 >
 > The beer information (used for the tooltips, Ve/GF hiding) is from the 2019 beer fest and is being used as a placeholder to assist development.